List of Cartoon Network Studios productions

-This article contains a list of productions made by the American animation studio Cartoon Network Studios, a part of Warner Bros.
-Television Studios division of Warner Bros. and owned by Warner Bros.
+This article contains a list of productions made by the American animation studio Cartoon Network Studios, a part of the Warner Bros.
+Television Group division of Warner Bros. and owned by Warner Bros.
 Discovery.
 This list includes animated television series, shorts, pilots, specials, and other projects.
+Live-action projects produced by Alive and Kicking, Inc., Factual Productions and Rent Now Productions are included as they are the labels of Cartoon Network Studios' live-action division.